anukah/leetcode-solutions/README.md

 - Using `StringBuilder`
 	This is the brute force approach where we compare and contrast every `char` in each `string` in the array.
-	We use MAX_VALUE in Integer class to figure out the the length of the String with the minimum length.
+	We use `Integer.MAX_VALUE` in Integer class to figure out the the length of the String with the minimum length.
 ```
 public static String longestCommonPrefix(String[] strs) {
 	if (strs == null || strs.length == 0) return "";